CristianMerli/Coding/C++/06_Lecture/README.md

 ## Notes:
 ---
 - This is a random class testing code (Room class).
-- Lines marked with '---' pattern are incomplete!
+- Comments marked with '---' pattern are incomplete!
 ---